Bichromatic phase-control of interfering Autler-Townes spectra: Results

 \subsection{Counterrotating circularly polarized pulses}

 In this section, we demonstrate optical polarization control of the AT doublet, as described in Sec.~\ref{sec:mechanism:control}.
 For this purpose, we switch the polarization state of the $\omega_1$-field component from RCP to LCP and consider the interaction of the atom with a CRCP \bichrom{2}{3} pulse.
-All other optical parameters are the same as in the COCP scenario (Sec.~\ref{sec:results:COCP}).
+All other optical parameters, such as the pulse duration $\Delta t_{\text{fwhm}}$, the field amplitudes $\mathcal{E}_j$ and the relative phase $\varphi=0$, are the same as in the COCP scenario (Sec.~\ref{sec:results:COCP}).
 The corresponding excitation scheme is depicted in Fig.~\ref{fig:fig3}(a).
 The analytical model describes the 2D PED in this case as